KarolineKlan/CSS_Final_Project_Group9/content/text-analysis.md

 | sportssodavand sukkerfri  |    creme fraiche dressing                |       appelsinmarmelade     |

 We see some different patterns that we can associate from each other in each communities.
-We some clear ones in e.g. community 24 that has ecology, and community 19 which has a lot of top words that can make this community be interperated like a candy-like community with top words like 'mix', 'liquorice', 'milk-chocolate' etc. But to get a better overview of the top words within each community, let's look at the top TF-IDF words in word clouds for the top 9 communities:
+We see some clear ones in e.g. community 24 that has ecology, and community 19 which has a lot of top words that can make this community be interperated as a candy-like community, with top words like 'mix', 'liquorice', 'milk-chocolate' etc. But to get a better overview of the top words within each community, let's look at the top TF-IDF words in word clouds for the top 9 communities:

 <figure>
     <img src="/images/wordcloud_9.png" width="80%" alt="Scraping">